tsurdilo/swtemporal/README.md

-It also shows the Serverless Workflow project experience, where you can easily build an online editor, visualization, form-based workflow input and ability to start workflow execution and wait for results.
+It also shows the Serverless Workflow project experience, where you can easily build an online editor, visualization, form-based workflow data inputs and ability to start workflow execution and wait for results.

 Note: this is a demo and not intended for production use.
-The demo integration does not support 100% of the Serverless Workflow specification but the intent is that it does soon.
+The demo integration does not support 100% of the Serverless Workflow specification, but the intent is that it does soon.

 Note: Serverless Workflow specification supports standards-based function executions, meaning it supports standards such as OpenApi,